Spl0itable/nosflare/README.md

 ```
 wrangler publish
 ```
-3. Add a custom domain or route (this will be the desired relay URL).
+3. Add a custom domain (this will be the desired relay URL).
 4. Create a KV namespace to store events.
 You can call it whatever you want.
 5. Bind the `relayDb` variable to the KV namespace for the Worker in the Settings > Variables tab under the "KV Namespace Bindings" section.